andreshyer/neo4j-backup/README.md

 # Overview

-Using this repo to backup Neo4j data will not be faster than the built-in dump file that Neo4j provides, and this repo is not intended to replace dump files.
-There are some instances where using a tool like this is useful.
+This repo is not intended to replace the naive Neo4j backup dump files, but rather to be used in instances where a dump file is not an option.
 Such as moving data from Neo4j to a different type of database that is not Neo4j, storing backups in different formats encase something happens to the original dump file backup, or having to safely downgrade a Neo4j graph.